Danny-sc/Tutorial_2/index.md

 The function `generate_new_runs` is designed to generate new sets of parameters; its default behaviour is as follows.

 - If no prior parameter sets are provided, a set is generated using a [Latin Hypercube Design](https://en.wikipedia.org/wiki/Latin_hypercube_sampling), rejecting implausible parameter sets;
-- Using these as seeding points, more parameter sets are generated using [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling) to attempt to fully cover the non-implausible region;
+- Pairs of parameter sets are selected at random and more sets are sampled from lines connecting them, with particular importance given to those that are close to the non-implausible boundary;
-- Finally, pairs of parameter sets are selected at random and more sets are sampled from lines connecting them, with particular importance given to those that are close to the non-implausible boundary.
+- Using these as seeding points, more parameter sets are generated using [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling) to attempt to fully cover the non-implausible region.

 All of these steps can be overridden or modified, but the default behaviour allows for a good rudimentary search of the non-implausible space.